 All told, some of the main ways cannabinoids are differentiated from one another are their degree of psychoactivity and the presence of other potential benefits they offer.
 CBG, CBC, and CBD, for instance, are not known to be psychoactive agents whereas THC, CBN, and CBDL seem to have varying degrees.
 As THC oxidizes it converts into CBN, which may possess less-potent mood altering effects than THC.

-CBD is the most abundant cannabinoid in cannabis and has anecdotally been reported to relieve pain, increase blood flow, and provide stress-relieving effects [1].
+CBD is the most abundant cannabinoid in cannabis and has anecdotally been reported to help folks relax and to provide relief [1].

 What is the endocannabinoid system?

-The endocannabinoid system (ECS) is a network of chemical signals and receptors operating throughout the human brain and body, It appears to affect almost every aspect of our functioning, including physical sensations like sexual desire and sexual function.
+The endocannabinoid system (ECS) is a network of chemical signals and receptors operating throughout the human brain and body, It appears to affect almost every aspect of our functioning, including physical sensations.
 The ECS has a unique relationship with cannabis because of the interplay between the endocannabinoid receptors and the cannabinoids found in cannabis.

 Our body’s natural receptors get activated by our body’s endocannabinoids: molecules that have a structural similarity to cannabinoids in the cannabis plant.
-These cannabis-like molecules affect everything from our perception of pain to how a flower smells to the sensations of sexual activity.
+These cannabis-like molecules affect everything from our perceptions to sensations.
 Similarly, the effects of the cannabis plant occur when cannabis molecules (cannabinoids, or phytocannabinoids) mimic our bodies’ endocannabinoids and engage with our cannabinoid receptors [2].

 These cannabinoid receptors are composed of CB1 and CB2 receptors and are stimulated by either endocannabinoids (made by our body) or phytocannabinoids (made by plants).
 Influencing neural activity in response to things like hunger, sexual desire, or temperature, the cannabinoids manipulate our physical and psychological experience.
 CB1 receptors regulate most of the psychoactive effects of certain cannabinoids, whereas CB2 receptors are linked with anti-inflammatory and immunosuppressive responses [2].